RobinGulbrandsen/MyFirstDatabaseConnection/readme.md

 5. In the project, open the "lib" folder and select the file "mysql-connector-java-5.1.18-bin"
 6. Run the program as you use to

+### Setting information

+1. Edit SQL login credentials by editing databaseName, username and password in no.app.controller.DatabaseConnection

 ## MySQL server

+We require a MySQL server to be running to be able to connect to this.
+I would recommend WAMP server for windows users and MAMP for mac users.

 1. Start your local database server
 2. Create a database called "test"